IIBF KYC AML Ch.10: Reporting Frequency Monthly Guide

 Are you aware that banks have strict reporting obligations to prevent money laundering?
+The reporting frequency monthly rule under PMLA is one of the most critical compliance requirements for Indian banks.
 Failing to comply can result in severe penalties, impacting both financial institutions and individuals.
+In this guide, based on Chapter 10 of the IIBF KYC & AML Certification, we break down every reporting obligation, including which transactions follow a reporting frequency monthly cycle and which require faster action.

 In this video, we dive deep into Chapter 10 of the KYC & AML Course, focusing on the reporting obligations banks must follow under the Prevention of Money Laundering Act (PMLA).
 You’ll discover what types of transactions need to be reported to Financial Intelligence Unit – India (FIU-IND) and the consequences of non-compliance.